Notes on Data Privacy

-The data is processed by the company Netigo GmbH on the basis of a processing agreement pursuant to Art.
-28 GDPR, in which we require the service provider to protect the data of our website visitors and not to disclose this data to unauthorized third parties.
-The data is only processed by us on servers in the EU and is not disclosed to third parties.
+The data is processed by the company Netigo GmbH on the basis of a data processing agreement pursuant to Article 28 GDPR, in which we require the service provider to protect the data of our customers, and not to disclose this data to unauthorized third parties.
+The data is only processed in the EU and is not disclosed to third parties.
 The server log files are stored by the provider for 30 days before being deleted.

 How to contact us

 Our website provides various means for you to contact us.
-For example, if you would like to ask us any questions or give us any feedback, you can do this using the contact form provided on our website or the contact details listed (in particular our e-mail address).
-You can also use the chat service to contact our customer service representatives.
+For example, if you would like to ask us any questions or give us any feedback, you can do this using the contact details listed (in particular our e-mail address).

 We will store your request and the data provided in your request for the purpose of processing your request and so that we can respond to any follow-up questions.
 We will keep this data until you ask us to delete it or until we have fulfilled the purpose for which we were storing it.
 Any mandatory legal provisions – in particular retention periods – will remain unaffected by this.